Why is My Baby Waking SO Early in the Morning?

 Bedtime is Too Late

-The optimal bedtime is between 6-8pm.
-If your little one is staying up too late before bedtime or has had a terrible day of sleep, they could be overtired and this can result in early wakes too.
-An overtired baby produces too much cortisol, which throws off the sleepy hormones that help with sleep, often resulting in fragmented night sleep and early mornings.
+The optimal bedtime is between 6-8pm depending on what time their last nap ended and how much awake time they can tolerate.
+If your little one is staying up too late before bedtime or has had a terrible day of sleep with loads of dysregulation as a result, they could be overtired and this can result in early wakes too.
+An overtired and dysregulated baby often produces a lot of cortisol, which throws off the sleepy hormones that help with sleep, often resulting in fragmented night sleep and early mornings.
 If you suspect this is the case, move bedtime a bit earlier.
+If your baby is between 4 months and 2 years old and you need help with naps and scheduling, check out this toolkit here.

 The First Nap is Too Early

 Sometimes an early wake can be reinforced by a morning nap that is too early or too long.
 This nap is basically acting as an extension of night sleep and your baby’s body learns that it can keep waking early and in fact will need to keep doing so to be able to sleep at this nap.
 Work on pushing out that morning nap a little bit each day.
-My Schedules and Troubleshooting Guide will help with that (if your little one is between the ages of 3-12 months)!
+My Naps and Scheduling Toolkit will help with that (if your little one is between the ages of 4-24 months)!

 The Nap Before Bedtime

 If your little one is still having an afternoon nap, it could be that it is too long or too close to bedtime.
 This would mean your little one has not built up enough sleep pressure to sleep all the way to an appropriate morning wake up.
-If your little one is at a nap transition age (between 6-8 months), try dropping the nap and bringing bedtime earlier while they adjust or try capping it to allow for more sleep pressure at bedtime.
-Watch this Masterclass on Naps and Nap Transitions for help with this.
+If your little one is at a nap transition age ( eg. between 6-8 months), try dropping the nap and bringing bedtime slightly earlier while they adjust or try capping it to allow for more sleep pressure at bedtime.

 Other factors that play a role in early wakes include: